Environmental Stewardship

 We continue to strengthen our water conservation efforts through initiatives like promoting water-saving practices, adopting water-efficient technologies and equipment as well as implementing process improvements.

-All effluents are monitored, treated and discharged in accordance with relevant standards and limits in the countries of operation.
+Effluents from our operations are monitored, treated and discharged into water courses or sewerage systems in accordance with the environmental discharge limits and effluent standards in the countries of operation.
 Any non-compliance is immediately addressed and rectified.

-We strive to minimise waste generation, increase opportunities for reusing and recycling, as well as treat and dispose waste responsibly where other options are not practicable.
-Hazardous waste generated is handled, stored and disposed in a manner that adheres to best practices and meets local regulatory requirements.
+We strive to use natural resources efficiently, implement sound waste management to minimise waste generation, increase opportunities for reusing and recycling, as well as treat and dispose waste responsibly where other options are not practicable.
+Hazardous waste generated is handled, stored and disposed in accordance with best practices and in adherence to local regulatory requirements.

 POLICIES AND STATEMENTS